aptoma/softmandel/README.md

 While a PR is being reviewed, feel free to add a lot of commits or just amend and force push.
 Before merging, the branch should be rebased into a set of atomic discrete commits, as described above.

 The person opening a pull request should also be the one to merge it, once reviewers have approved.
 Once merged, the changes should be deployed as soon as possible.
+If there are any special considerations to made during deployment (like database migration, dependencies on other services being updated as well, complicated rollback), these should be documented in the pull request.

 ### Technology and tools